Hey Babe! (1999 film)

-Hey Babe! is a 1999 Filipino romantic comedy film directed and co-edited by Joyce Bernal from a story and screenplay written by Ricky Lee and Mel Mendoza-Del Rosario, with Dindo Perez as the co-writer of the former.
+Hey Babe! is a 1999 Filipino romantic comedy film directed and co-edited by Joyce Bernal from a story and screenplay written by Ricky Lee and Mel Mendoza-del Rosario, with Dindo Perez as the co-writer of the former.
 It stars Jolina Magdangal and Marvin Agustin in the lead roles, with the supporting cast include Gina Pareño, Alma Moreno, Dominic Ochoa, Roldan Aquino, and Nikki Valdez, and special participation of Joey Marquez.

 Produced and distributed by Star Cinema, the film was theatrically released on August 25, 1999.
-This was the last love-team movie with Magdangal and Agustin and also a spin-off of Labs Ko Si Babe.

 Plot

 Every Friday, Abigail (Jolina Magdangal) religiously consults Madame Lola (Gina Pareño), a fortune teller.
-The old shrewd lady takes advantage of Abigail’s extreme grip on superstition by giving her signs about the perfect man for her.
+The old shrewd lady takes advantage of Abigail's extreme grip on superstition by giving her signs about the perfect man for her.
 Nelson (Marvin Agustin) also takes advantage on the situation and paid Madame Lola to give Abigail signs that would make her believe that he is the one for her.
-Eventually through Nelson’s perseverance, and Madame Lola’s bogus prediction, Abigail started to believe that Nelson is her Mr. Right.
+Eventually through Nelson's perseverance, and Madame Lola's bogus prediction, Abigail started to believe that Nelson is her Mr. Right.
 But there is no secret that remains uncover.
-Abigail learns about Nelson’s tricks hence her innocent love turns into a pure rage.
-It’s now Nelson’s turn to work things out and stop relying his luck to the make believe powers of cards and stars.
+Abigail learns about Nelson's tricks hence her innocent love turns into a pure rage.
+It's now Nelson's turn to work things out and stop relying his luck to the make believe powers of cards and stars.